-Deanne Achong is based in Vancouver, BC, on the unceded territories of the Musqueam, Squamish and Tsleil-Waututh Nations.
-She works across disciplines, including digital and lens-based projects, installation and public art.
-Her practice draws from an examination of history, literature, digital culture, and daily life, exploring concepts of time, narrative, and archival ‘fictions’.
-In 2018, she established a daily drawing habit, one which acts as a counterpoint to her digital practice, and that often plays with the boundaries of domesticity and technology.
+Deanne Achong is an artist who works across disciplines, including digital and lens-based projects, installation and public art.
+She has a daily drawing habit, one which acts as a counterpoint to her digital practice, playing with the boundaries of domesticity and technology.
+Growing up in a multi-racial family, her work is influenced by stories she heard as a child from Trinidadian jumbies to Irish fairies.
+These mythological elements shape her perception of the world and materialize in her practice.
 Deanne’s work has been exhibited in Canada, the US, the Caribbean, and Europe.
-She has been an artist-in-residence Montreal, Quebec City, Trinidad, and Newfoundland.
-In 2020, she was honoured as one of a group of women who are “pioneers of electronic literature” by ELO.
+She has been an artist-in-residence in Montreal, Quebec City, Newfoundland and Trinidad.
+In 2020, she was honoured by the Electronic Literature Organization as one of a group of women who are “pioneers of electronic literature.”

 Deanne Achong describes and reads from Workin’ For the Yankee Dollar in this video that was recorded at a Reading the Migration Library event during Art Book Month, on October 8, 2020.